2decomp-fft/2decomp-fft/README.md

 #### OVERWRITE

 This variable leads to overwrite the input array when computing FFT.
-The support of this flag is variable, depending on the FFT backend selected, as described above.
+The support of this flag does not always correspond to in-place transforms, depending on the FFT backend selected, as described above.

 #### HALO_DEBUG